 T-Mobile has submitted an offer to purchase the College's and the Foundation's Educational Broadband Service (EBS) licenses.
-Due to certain limited access information, the offer letter and supporting information are included in Supplementary Materials, which you access by (1) opening your Board book and selecting the item in Table of Contents or (2) choosing Meetings, September 19, scroll to the EBS item and click it.
+Due to certain limited access information, the proposed draft asset purchase agreement along with valuation materials has been distributed to you under Board Member Resources, subfolder EBS Licenses.

-For context, the Federal Communications Commission (FCC) is responsible for distributing spectrum bands (also referred to as radio frequencies or airwaves), which allow transmission of information through radio waves.
-The FCC set aside EBS as a spectrum band dedicated to public use for educational purposes.
-In the mid-2000s, after limited public use of the spectrum band, the FCC permitted use of EBS for broadband services, allowing two ways for license holders to take advantage of the spectrum: use it themselves or lease it.
-In 2006, like most public organizations nationwide, the College and the Foundation entered long-term leases with a telecom company, Sprint (now T-Mobile), to create a revenue stream from an asset that was otherwise unused.
+The Federal Communications Commission (FCC) is responsible for distributing spectrum bands (also referred to as radio frequencies or airwaves).
+The FCC set aside EBS as a spectrum band dedicated to public use.
+In the mid-2000s, after limited public use, the FCC permitted use of EBS for broadband, allowing two ways for license holders to take advantage of the spectrum: use it themselves or lease it.
+In 2006, like most public organizations, the College and the Foundation entered long-term leases with a telecom company, Sprint (now T-Mobile), to create a revenue stream from an unused asset.